 - Low back pain and neck and shoulder stiffness

 - Atherosclerosis, or hardening of the arteries in the heart

-- Stand with one foot in front of the other as opposed to side-by-side positioning to encourage weight shifting and movement.
+- Stand with one foot in front of the other as opposed to side-by-side to encourage weight shifting and movement.

 You have the right to be safe and comfortable at work.
-Hopefully you’ll be able to find relief for your foot pain by trying out some of the recommendations above.
-If not, you might consider scheduling an appointment with a health care provider to conduct testing and create an individualized treatment plan.
-With a little patience and effort, you’ll be able to conquer your foot pain and move forward with your work.Alice!
+Hopefully you’ll be able to find relief for your foot pain by trying out some of these recommendations.
+If not, you might consider scheduling an appointment with a health care provider to figure out the appropriate course of action to help with the pins and needles sensation.
+Best of luck to you and your feet!

 Submit a new comment

 Can’t find information on the site about your health concern or issue?